Product

 6 Dunning Best Practices to Reduce Churn & Boost Revenue Recovery

-There’s no doubt that churn can limit the growth of a SaaS or subscription business.
-It’s often much more costly to acquire new customers than retain existing ones, so it’s important to reduce churn as much as possible to scale.
+Churn can undoubtedly limit the growth of a SaaS or subscription business.
+It’s often much more costly to acquire new customers than retain existing ones, so reducing churn as much as possible is important to scale.
 Luckily, tackling involuntary churn can be an easy win for many companies.

-Dunning is a great, low-effort way to reduce churn.
+Dunning is a great, low-effort way to reduce churn, particularly SaaS churn.
 By proactively identifying and recovering failed customer payments, you can resolve issues before they lead to subscription cancellations.
-This is essential for maintaining and growing consistent revenue over the long term.
+This is essential for maintaining and growing consistent revenue over the long term and inching closer to that dream goal of negative churn.

 Dunning is a process used by businesses to recover failed payments from customers.
 Payments can fail due to insufficient funds, incorrect billing information, an expired credit card, and many other reasons.
-Dunning involves taking action to prevent failed payments beforehand and resolving payment issues after they occur.
+Dunning involves preventing failed payments beforehand and resolving payment issues after they occur improving churn-based LTV metrics and revenue retention.

 Dunning management is particularly important for SaaS companies as one of the primary advantages of a subscription model is recurring revenue.
 However, failed payments and subsequent involuntary churn can negatively impact monthly recurring revenue (MRR).